s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

     sudo apt install -y git nano htop mc build-essential glances curl avahi-daemon pigz

-### Change hostname

-To change the hostname, run this command:

-    sudo hostnamectl set-hostname odroid-hc2

-You can optionally change the name in /etc/hosts to set the hostname to 127.0.0.1, if you want to use it locally:

 ## Set HC2 optimized config

 "This board is stripped Odroid XU4 and we use the same images, however, we provide a specially optimized config (for kernel 4.14.y or higher) which has to be applied manually.
 This results in shorter boot time and lower consumption.
 Run armbian-config utility and go to section system -> DTB and select optimized board configuration for Odroid HC1.
 The same config is valid for HC2 and MC1."